 Given food surpluses in recent years, the government lifted the export ban on maize.
 As a result, Tanzania's role as a grain supplier for East African region has been growing steadily.
 The government forecasted a surplus of 1.6 million mt of cereal production for the 2013/14 cropping season, mainly attributed to the reliable rainfall and increased use of inputs, particularly improved seeds and fertilizers.
 However, adequate storage to accommodate excess production remains problematic as does the high level of post-harvest losses.

 Despite the improvement in national food security at household and individual levels, there are serious problems with food utilization and associated factors leading to high malnutrition in the country.
-Tanzania's Demographic and Health Survey (TDHS 2010) reveals that 42 percent of children under five are stunted.
-A National Nutrition Survey is currently underway, results of which are expected in early 2015.
-Tanzania has a high maternal mortality rate at 454 deaths per 100,000 live births.
+Tanzania's latest National Nutrition Survey reveals that 34.7 percent of children under five are stunted.
+Tanzania has a high maternal mortality rate at 454 deaths per 100,000 live births (TDHS 2010).
 Poor maternal health can be attributed to many factors, including inadequate access to and utilization of proper health services.
 As a result, healthy fetal growth is hindered, and mothers are susceptible to complications during pregnancy and child birth.

 Over the last four decades, Tanzania has hosted refugees who fled civil strife and ethnic conflicts in neighbouring countries.
 While most refugees have voluntarily returned to their country of origin, over 60,000 Congolese refugees remain as a result of continued instability in eastern Democratic Republic of Congo (DRC), where a majority of refugees originate.
 More recently, tens of thousands of Burundians crossed over into Tanzania as a result of the crises in their country.